david-mcbacon/code-sync-framer-plugin/README.md

 }
 ```

-Configuration Options
+### Configuration Options

-• importReplacements — Replace import paths or modules
+- `importReplacements` — Replace import paths or modules
-• ignoredFiles — Exclude specific files or directories from upload
+- `ignoredFiles` — Exclude specific files or directories from upload
-• stringReplacements — Find and replace content (supports plain strings or regex)
+- `stringReplacements` — Find and replace content (supports plain strings or regex)

----

-🌍 Environment Variables
+## 🌍 Environment Variables

 Add an `Env.tsx` file to your upload to define environment-specific values.
-The plugin replaces ENV references automatically with the selected environment’s values.
+The plugin replaces `ENV` references automatically with the selected environment’s values.

-Example:
+**Example:**

 ```tsx
 export const ENV = {